How to get to Windsor from London

 Journey time: Between 30 minutes to 1 hour and 5 minutes

-There are two main routes you can take by train when travelling to Windsor from London.
+There are two main routes you can take when travelling from London to Windsor Castle by train.
 Regular train routes are London Paddington to Windsor and Eton Central or London Waterloo to Windsor and Eton Riverside.

 Because both routes are the same price, it really doesn’t matter which one you choose, however one train station may be more suitable than the other depending on where you are staying in London.